Ricky Trlicek

-Richard Alan Trlicek (/ˈtrɪlɪtʃɛk/ TRIL-i-chek; born April 26, 1969, in Houston, Texas) is a former Major League Baseball right-handed pitcher.
+Richard Alan Trlicek (/ˈtrɪlɪtʃɛk/ TRIL-i-chek; born April 26, 1969) is a former Major League Baseball right-handed pitcher.
 He was selected in the 4th round by the Philadelphia Phillies in the 1987 MLB draft.

 Career

 Philadelphia Phillies

 Trlicek signed with the Phillies on June 18, 1987, and was sent to the Utica Blue Sox of the New York–Penn League.
-Trlicek posted a 2-5 record with a 4.10 ERA in 10 games, eight of them starts.
+Trlicek posted a 2–5 record with a 4.10 ERA in 10 games, eight of them starts.

-The Phillies returned Trlicek to the New York–Penn League in the 1988 season, this time to the Batavia Clippers, where in 8 starts, Trlicek had a 2-3 record with a 7.36 ERA.
+The Phillies returned Trlicek to the New York–Penn League in the 1988 season, this time to the Batavia Clippers, where in 8 starts, Trlicek had a 2–3 record with a 7.36 ERA.
 After a poor spring training in 1989, the Phillies released Trlicek on March 23, 1989.

 Atlanta Braves

-Trlicek signed as a free agent on April 2, 1989 with the Atlanta Braves, spending most of the season with the Sumter Braves of the South Atlantic League, where in 16 starts, he had a 6-5 record and a 2.48 ERA.
+Trlicek signed as a free agent on April 2, 1989, with the Atlanta Braves, spending most of the season with the Sumter Braves of the South Atlantic League, where in 16 starts, he had a 6–5 record and a 2.48 ERA.
 Trlicek also made a start with the Durham Bulls of the Carolina League, allowing just a run in eight innings to earn the win.

 This was his only season in the Braves organization, as on December 17, 1989, Atlanta sent Trlicek to the Toronto Blue Jays for Ernie Whitt and Kevin Batiste.

 Toronto Blue Jays

-Trlicek spent 1990 with the Dunedin Blue Jays of the Florida State League, with whom he had a 5-8 record with a 3.73 ERA in 26 starts.
+Trlicek spent 1990 with the Dunedin Blue Jays of the Florida State League, with whom he had a 5–8 record with a 3.73 ERA in 26 starts.
 In 1991, the Blue Jays moved Trlicek to the bullpen, and he was promoted to the Knoxville Blue Jays of the Southern League.
 Trlicek appeared in 41 games, going 2-5 with a 2.45 ERA.

 Trlicek had a very solid spring training in 1992, and started the season with the Toronto Blue Jays, working as a middle reliever.
-He made his major league debut on April 8, 1992 at Tiger Stadium, and pitched 2/3 of an inning, allowing two runs in a 10-9 victory over the Detroit Tigers.
+He made his major league debut on April 8, 1992, at Tiger Stadium, and pitched 2/3 of an inning, allowing two runs in a 10–9 victory over the Detroit Tigers.
 He then pitched a scoreless inning against the New York Yankees at SkyDome in Toronto on April 14, however, he was sent to the Syracuse Chiefs of the International League for the remainder of the season after that appearance.
-In Syracuse, Trlicek had a 1-1 record with a 4.40 ERA in 35 games.
+In Syracuse, Trlicek had a 1–1 record with a 4.40 ERA in 35 games.

 He began spring training in 1993 with the Blue Jays, however, on March 16, 1993, the Los Angeles Dodgers selected Trlicek off of waivers.